zspitz/dlr/docs/expr-tree-spec/api-reference.md

 <h3 id="rightshift">4.4.43 RightShift</h3>

 Use RightShift in BianryExpression nodes to represent a bitwise right shift operation.
 Given a RightShift node, exp, let e1 and e2 be the C\# equivalent of exp.Left and exp.Right.
-Then the C\# equivalent of exp is "(e1) &gt;&gt; (e2)".
+Then the C\# equivalent of exp is "(e1) \>\> (e2)".

 Use this node kind in DynamicExpressions to ask the first object to shift its contents right by the number of positions indicated by the second object.
 Neither object is modified.
 Any vacant locations created on the left side of object one are filled by a default value appropriate to the first object and language that owns the object and shift semantics.